scverse/scvi-tools/docs/user_guide/models/diagvi.md

 For count data such as scRNA-seq data DiagVI expects as input:
 - A raw count expression matrix $X \in \mathbb{R}^{N \times \mathcal{V}}$, where each row is a single cell among $N$ total cells and each column is a feature (e.g., a gene) among $\mathcal{V}$ total features.
-- Optionally, experimental covariates such as batch annotations or confounding variables such as donor sex.
+- Optionally, an experimental covariate such as batch annotation or confounding variables such as donor sex.
 - Optionally, cell label annotations that weakly inform the prior of the latent space and guide a classifier in semi-supervised training.

 For continuous data such as antibody-based single-cell proteomics data DiagVI expects as input:
 - A transformed (and optionally scaled) protein expression matrix $X \in \mathbb{R}^{N \times \mathcal{V}}$, where each row is a single cell among $N$ total cells and each column is a feature (e.g., a marker protein) among $\mathcal{V}$ total features.
 - Preprocessing expected: the input matrix is expected to be processed using for instance arcsinh or log1p transformations which are optionally followed by feature-wise scaling (e.g., z-score, min-max or rank-scaled).
 We recommend arcsinh transformation followed by feature-wise min-max scaling.
-- Optionally, experimental covariates such as batch annotations or confounding variables such as donor sex.
+- Optionally, an experimental covariate such as batch annotation or confounding variables such as donor sex.
 - Optionally, cell label annotations that weakly inform the prior of the latent space and guide a classifier in semi-supervised training.

 Currently supported modalities include: